Table of contents[Show/Hide]

-At the same time, collections are often built with the expert advice of a wide range of individuals and organizations and it is physically impossible for the librarians to read or view every book, video, or recording in the SSIS collection.
+At the same time, collections are often built with the expert advice of a wide range of individuals and organizations and it is physically impossible for the librarians to read or view every book, or resource in the SSIS collection.
 From time to time, students, teachers, parents, or SSIS staff may find materials within the collection which they believe contain objectionable content.

 In the event that a library resource is challenged, the following procedures will be implemented:

-If a member of the community raises concerns about an item in the library collection, the Divisional Librarian will attempt to resolve it with the individual.
+If a member of the community raises concerns about an item in the library collection, the divisional librarian will attempt to resolve it with the individual.

-If the individual would like to request reconsideration of the item, they will be given a copy of the SSIS Procedures Regarding Challenged Materials and a Request for Reconsideration of Instructional Materials (Appendix 4) form to fill out and submit.
+If the individual would like to request reconsideration of the item, they will be given a copy of the SSIS Procedures Regarding Challenged Materials and a Request for Reconsideration of Instructional Materials form to fill out and submit.

 Divisional Principals will be advised of the request.

 When the Request for Reconsideration of Instructional Materials form is received, a review committee will be formed to consider the material.
-The committee will consist of an appropriate subject-area teacher, the Divisional Principal, the Divisional Librarian, and an additional member of the school faculty.
+The committee will consist of an appropriate subject-area teacher, the divisional principal, the divisional librarian, and an additional member of the school faculty.
 Possible student representation may be considered.
-The Divisional Librarian will serve as Chair of the review committee.
+The divisional librarian will serve as Chair of the review committee.

 The chairperson will form the committee and convene an initial meeting within ten working days from the date the request form is received.